Article I: Name and Offices

 - Using electronic mail/regular mail prior to the Mid-Year Meeting of the Board of Directors, Academy membership will be requested to forward all suggested nominations to the Nominating Committee for the following slate of officers:

-- Using electronic mail/regular mail the Nominating Committee shall present to the Academy membership candidates proposed for the above slate of officers by June of each year.
+- Using electronic mail/regular mail the Nominating Committee shall present to the Academy membership candidates proposed for the above slate of officers by June of each year with an option to submit write in candidates.

 - Membership voting by electronic mail/regular mail, including write-in candidates, would be completed one month following presentation of the slate by the Nominating Committee.